RedHatInsights/sed-frontend/README.md

 ## Running locally
 1. Install dependencies with `npm install`
-2. Run development server with `npm run start:proxy:beta`
+2. Run development server with `npm run start:proxy`
+3. Choose an environment of your choice
-3. Local version of the app will be available at https://stage.foo.redhat.com:1337/preview/insights/connector/
+3. Local version of the app will be available at respective location and link will be provided in the terminal

 ### Testing